vision4robotics/SiameseTracking4UAV/README.md

 - We would like to thank Jilin Zhao, Kunhui Chen, Haobo Zuo and Sihang Li their help in building this code library.

-- We also thank the contribution of Matthias Muller, Siyi Li, Dawei Du, and Heng Fan for their previous work of the benchmarks UAV123@10fps, UAV20L, DTB70, UAVDT, and VisDrone-SOT2020-test, and UAVTrack112.
+- We also thank the contribution of Matthias Muller, Siyi Li, Dawei Du, and Heng Fan for their previous work of the benchmarks UAV123@10fps, UAV20L, DTB70, UAVDT, and VisDrone-SOT2020-test.